duneanalytics/spellbook/README.md

 Navigate to the abstraction repo within your CLI (Command line interface).
 ```
+cd user\directory\github\abstractions
-cd user\directory\github\abstractions #change this to whereever abstractions are stored locally on your machine
+#change this to whereever abstractions are stored locally on your machine
 ```
 Use the pipfile to create a pipenv.
 ```
 pipenv install
 ```

-If the env is created successfully, skip the next part Our script is looking for a static python version, the likelihood of an error for a wrong python version is pretty high.
+If the env is created successfully, skip the next part.
+Our script is looking for a static python version, the likelihood of an error for a wrong python version is pretty high.
 If that error occurs, check your python version with:
 ```
 py --version
 ```
 Now use any text editor program to change the python version in the pipfile within the abstractions directory to your python version.
+You need to have at least python 3.9.

 If you have done that, run `pipenv install` again.
 You are now ready to activate this project's virtual environment.
 Use: